Ellen Wolter, Research Scientist

 There continues to be uncertainty over how medical care related to COVID-19 will be paid for.
 Those lacking health insurance are among those at highest risk of financial hardship and are prone to delay medical treatment.

 Overall, 5% of Minnesotans lack health insurance in both greater Minnesota and in the Twin Cities metro area.
 However, pockets across greater Minnesota have much higher shares of residents without health insurance.
-In 15 greater Minnesota counties, 7% or more of residents are uninsured.
-Nobles and Mahnomen counties have the highest percentages of uninsured residents by county in the state, with 10% of residents lacking health insurance coverage.
-Beltrami, Pipestone, and Clearwater follow closely behind, where 9% of residents have no health insurance.
+In 16 greater Minnesota counties, 7% or more of residents are uninsured.
+Nobles and Cass counties have the highest percentages of uninsured residents by county in the state, with 11% and 10% of residents respectively lacking health insurance coverage.
+Watonwan, Mahnomen, and Pipestone follow closely behind, where 9% of residents have no health insurance.

 Why is the lack of health insurance risky?
 Because people who are uninsured are more likely to prolong or not seek care when they are sick.
 Moreover, when they do seek care, they are often faced with unaffordable medical bills.
 Uninsured residents who seek testing for COVID-19, are infected with COVID-19, or—worse—develop a severe case of COVID-19 that requires hospitalization, may be less likely to seek medical care and more likely to be held accountable for a medical bill that they cannot pay.